build3r/TodayILearned/stoic_lessons/lessons_2021.md

 13. Apr 13: Less is more - don't be self-idulgent or full of yourself when talking.
 Talk to the point and don't be a person of too many words or deeds.
 14. Apr 14: You can get very good at your work or your hobbies.
 But you need to get good in understanding your inner self.
 15. Apr 15: Everything in life has tax attached to it.
 Waiting around is a tax on traveling, stress and problems are a tax on success.
 So do not try to run way from taxes.
+16. Apr 16: Observe you own thoughts and see what actions they lead to.
+Cognitive Behavioral Therapy (CBT) helps patients identify destructive patterns in their thoughts and behaviors so they can, over time, direct and influence them in a positive direction,
-16. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.
+17. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.
 ----
 1. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
 2. May 07: To have a good day, just do good things.